JoshLmao/algorand-sales-twitter-bot/README.md

     - Select "Products" on the left panel and select "Twitter API v2"
     - Select "Elevated" at the top.
 Click the prompt and provide extra information needed

+Once done, you will have obtained the relevant Twitter API variables needed.
+The last thing you need is an `authorization` token from NFTx.
+Obtain one by going to https://api.nftexplorer.app

+Set the variables in the `.env` file to your obtained values.

 # Run

 - `npm install` to install all required packages